animist-io/whale-island/README.md

 ### Features

-+ **Client Verification**: Nodes identify their clients by asking them to sign a connection-specific pin published on a bluetooth channel.
++ **Client Verification**: Nodes identify their clients by asking them to sign a time-variant pin published on a bluetooth channel.
 While this doesn't absolutely guarantee a client is proximate to the node, it may be adequate for many moderately valued, well-designed contracts.
 Spoofing the node typically requires establishing parrallel physical infrastructure that relays node transmissions and client responses in real time.
-Whale-island can also be combined with data sources like Google geo-location to make an oracle that's harder to corrupt.
-Dapps that rely on client based geo-location alone are vulnerable to [highly programmatic spoofing](http://highonandroid.com/android-apps/pokemon-go-cheathack-for-android-how-to-play-game-without-leaving-house/) if someone decompiles the app, engineers a way to feed arbitrary location to it and makes the resulting application available to a wider public.
+Whale-island can also be combined with data sources like Google geo-location to make an oracle that's very difficult to corrupt.
+Dapps that rely on client based geo-location alone are vulnerable to highly programmatic spoofing if someone decompiles the app, engineers a way to feed arbitrary location to it and makes the resulting application available to a wider public.

 + **Beacon:** iOS and Android apps that register with their OS to listen for beacon signal will wake up from a backgrounded/killed state when those signals are encountered in the environment and are allowed to run pre-defined subroutines on their device's CPU for ~90 seconds.
 This means you can design long-running location-based mobile dapps that automatically connect to Animist nodes and publish to the blockchain without requiring a user's explicit engagement.
 An example use-case for this behavior is a race where the user intentionally places a wager at the beginning and is automatically detected at the end, resolving the contest.
 Another would be a contract that rewards a client for visiting a location every day for a month without requiring that they check in somewhere.